OpenWaterFoundation/owf-lib-viz-fullpagejs-story/README.md

 │   ├── build-util/.............Folder contains scripts to view website locally and deploy to web.
 │   ├── site-basic-example/.....A basic FullPage example - can stand alone as website.
 │   |   ├── css/................CSS files for website.
+│   |   ├── data/ ..............Any necessary data files for visualizations.
 │   |   ├── images/.............Images used in the webiste.
 │   |   ├── js/.................Javascript files for the website.
-│   |   ├── index.html..........Landing page for visualization.
+│   |   ├── webfonts/ ..........Some packages such as leaflet and bootstrap require added fonts │   |   ├── index.html..........Landing page for visualization.
 ```